News

 However, it was this aggressive attitude that led to delays before ever reaching the 1901 Austral.

-After a rider supposedly chopped Plugger Bill, he accosted the rider and was given a two-month suspension during the period of the 1896 Austral.
+After a rider supposedly chopped him, he accosted the rider and was given a two-month suspension during the period of the 1896 Austral.

 On another occasion, he jumped the fence to catch and beat a spectator who had repeatedly heckled him.